IntelSoftware/SYCL_101/03_Modern/06_move.rst

    assert(element == nullptr);

-Move constructor and Rule of Five
+Move Constructor and Rule of Five
 *********************************

 :code:`std::move` is actually just a request to move.
-If the type of the object does not have a move constructor/assign-operator defined, the move operation will fall back to a copy.
+If the type of the object does not have a move constructor/assign operator defined, the move operation will fall back to a copy.
 In that case, we will not experience any benefits of using the move operation.

 That is why it is important to know how to create a move constructor.
 At the same time, in C++ we have something called **Rule of Five**, which is as follows:

 #.
 If a class requires a user-defined destructor, a user-defined copy constructor, or a user-defined copy assignment operator, it almost certainly requires all three.
 #.
-Any class for which move semantics are desirable, it also needs to declare the move constructor and the move assignment operator.
+Any class for which move semantics are desirable needs to declare the move constructor and the move assignment operator.

 Those result in creating five elements: